Blue-Matter/openMSE/content/welcome-map/_index.en.md

 <div class=col-9>

 The `openMSE` packages use an object-oriented design.
-In essence this means that most functions take objects with an openMSE-specific class as arguments (e.g., `OM`) and return other objects with an openMSE-specific class (e.g., `MSE`).
+In essence this means that most functions take objects with an openMSE-specific class as arguments (e.g., `OM`) and return other objects with a different openMSE-specific class (e.g., `MSE`).

 You can learn more about [object-oriented design](https://adv-r.hadley.nz/oo.html), although this isn't required to use `openMSE`.